Ladysnake/Ladysnake.github.io/wiki/creeper-spores.md

 #### Can I include this mod in a modpack?

 **Yes**, you can.
 Go ahead, don't bother asking.
-Please  however provide credit and a link to both the GitHub repository and  Curse Forge project page.
+Please however provide credit and a link to both the GitHub repository and CurseForge project page.

 #### Will you be making a Forge version?
 Does a Forge version exist?